 London ranks first thanks to a brilliant performance in most of the dimensions.
 In particular, the main strength of the city is its human capital.
 This is thanks to being the home to some of the best universities and business schools in the world; to have a population that is highly educated and to offering a wide choice of cultural attractive thanks to numerous museums, theaters and art galleries.
 The second strength of London is international outreach.
 London is, in fact, one of the cities with the highest number of passengers passing through nearby airports.
 The city has the largest number of air routes, a significant number of hotels and hosts many international conferences.
 The only low scores for the capital of the United Kingdom were in the dimensions of social cohesion and the environment.

 This year the Big Apple is in second place.
 The strength of the US smart city is the economy.
 The city has climbed the rankings in this dimension thanks to a high GDP and the presence of numerous listed companies.
 Its Achilles heel are the indicators of the social dimension.
 Here the city is positioned at the end of the ranking, in 137th place.

-The Dutch capital rises to the third place.
+The Dutch capital rises to third place.
 The city has achieved excellent results in recent years, climbing the CIMI rankings.
 The best performance was recorded in the dimension of international outreach.
-Amsterdam is, in fact, an active financial hub, a major trade center and an important tourist hub.
+Amsterdam is, in fact, an active financial hub, a major trade center, and an important tourist hub.